-Returning to the original purpose of life insurance - mutual support - LIFENET INSURANCE COMPANY was founded with the goal of offering simple, convenient and competitively priced products and services based on the highest levels of business integrity.
+Remembering the original purpose of life insurance - mutual support - LIFENET INSURANCE COMPANY was founded with the goal of offering simple, convenient and competitively priced products and services based on the highest levels of business integrity.
 We sell these products and services directly to customers over the Internet.
-By using the Internet, we are able to offer highly cost-competitive products and accept applications from customers at any given time.
+We aim to be the leading company driving the growth of the online life insurance market.

+Contact:

-Contact: Investor Relations, Corporate Planning Department Tel: +81-3-5216-7900 e-mail: ir@lifenet-seimei.co.jp
+Investor Relations, Corporate Planning Department

+Tel: +81-3-5216-7900 e-mail: ir@lifenet-seimei.co.jp